Annual Review of Fluid Mechanics: Scope and indexing

 Annual Review of Fluid Mechanics defines its scope as covering significant developments in the field of fluid mechanics, including its history and foundations, non-newtonian fluids, rheology, incompressible and compressible flow, plasma flow, flow stability, multiphase flow, heat mixture and transport, control of fluid flow, combustion, turbulence, shock waves, and explosions.
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, PASCAL, Inspec, GEOBASE, and Academic Search, among others.

 Editorial processes

 The Annual Review of Fluid Mechanics is helmed by the editor or the co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
-All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
+All other members of the editorial committee are appointed by the AR board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.